AIinFinance/Project3-Collaboration-and-Competition/Report.md

 [Agent(state_size, action_size, random_seed) for i in range(num_agents)]
 </p>

-which is a list of individual ddpg_agent.
+which is a list of individual ddpg_agents.
 Moreover, since all the agents share their experience, I moved `ReplayBuffer` which was originally in ‘ddpg_agent.py’ to `multi_agents.py’

 # Plot of Rewards